vault-courier/vault-courier/Sources/VaultCourier/Documentation.docc/Vault-Courier.md

 ## Usage

-VaultCourier can be used to retrieve the secrets that your App needs.
-This can be done with the API client itself or via reading a pkl configuration file.
-In addition, Vault administrators can use the VaultCourier to provision and manage secrets access.
-The later includes rotation of secrets.
-Below you can find example code, or you can follow one of the working with a swift vault client tutorials.
+VaultCourier can be used to retrieve the secrets that your application needs.
+This can be done using the API client itself or by reading a pkl configuration file with a `vault` or custom schema.
+In addition, Vault administrators can use the VaultCourier to provision and manage access to secrets.
+The latter includes the rotation of secrets.
+Check out the essentials section for concrete examples of usage

 ## Topics